Plus, 6 Things You Can Do to Improve Your Website Now!

 5. Easy to Find Check Availability Buttons

-The ultimate goal for your bed and breakfast website is to book more rooms, right?
-To do that, you need to give people a direct way to get to your booking engine, and you need to do it often!
+The ultimate goal for your bed and breakfast website is to book more rooms.
+To do that, you need to give people a direct and user-friendly way to get to your booking engine, and you need to do it often!
 The easier it is to book a stay at your bed and breakfast, the more likely a potential guest will complete a booking.

 The easiest way to ensure that visitors on your website never have to spend time looking for “Check Availability” or “Book Now” buttons is by prominently displaying them on your website.
 Hard to find buttons put you at risk of losing potential customers who get frustrated with your site, leave, and book with a competitor who offers an easier online experience.